Download Regimen

 Across 3,326 active Regimen users tracking at least one compound in May 2026: GLP-1s are the largest category (about 64% of users), peptides sit at about 41%, and TRT at about 24%.
 Around 35% of users run more than one category at once.
 Daily-cadence dosing accounts for roughly 34% of all active compound protocols, and about 14% of users have at least one compound configured with a cycling schedule.

 Published May 23, 2026.
+Updated July 4, 2026.
 This is the first quarterly aggregate snapshot of how Regimen users are structuring peptide, TRT, and GLP-1 protocols.
-All figures below are derived from anonymized, category-level queries against active compound logs.
-Numbers will be refreshed each quarter.
-Next refresh: August 23, 2026.
+All figures below are derived from anonymized queries against active compound logs.
+Numbers are refreshed periodically as the dataset grows.

 Most public discussion of how these protocols are actually run comes from anecdote, forum posts, and influencer content.
 This report adds a real-world reference point from a tracker used by people running the protocols, not from a survey or a sample drawn from social media.
-The framing is deliberately conservative: percentages only, rounded to the nearest 5%, no absolute counts of individual compounds, no rankings that would shape demand for unapproved products.
+Percentages in this report are rounded to the nearest 5%, and absolute user counts for individual compounds are not published; the unit of publication is aggregate share.

 How the data was collected